tl-masterlist/VTuber-Translators-Master-List/.github/ISSUE_TEMPLATE/translations-channel--id-en-.md

-Use "thumbs up" (👍) to vote this channel as "Great translator" Use "thumbs down" (👎) to vote this channel as "Bad translator" Use "confused" (😕) to vote this channel as "Decent translator" Use "eyes" (👀) to vote this channel as "Recommended Content Creator"
+Use "thumbs up" (👍) to vote this channel as "Great translator" Use "thumbs down" (👎) to vote this channel as "Bad translator"

 ----